Consensys/doc.goquorum/docs/Concepts/Privacy/PrivacyMarkerTransactions.md

 All GoQuorum nodes in the network should be initialized with the same `privacyPrecompileBlock` value.

-Use the [`--privacymarker.enable`](../../Reference/CLI-Syntax.md#privacymarkerenable) command line option when starting GoQuorum to enable the creation of PMTs.
+Use the [`--privacymarker.enable`](../../Reference/CLI-Syntax.md#privacymarkerenable) command line option when starting GoQuorum to enable PMTs.

 !!! note

     Once the `privacyPrecompileBlock` is reached, a node without the `--privacymarker.enable` CLI flag can still receive and correctly process PMTs sent from other nodes.

-You can use the following API methods to interact with PMTs.
+Use the following API methods to interact with PMTs:

 * [`eth_distributePrivateTransaction`](../../Reference/API-Methods.md#eth_distributeprivatetransaction)
 * [`eth_getPrivacyPrecompileAddress`](../../Reference/API-Methods.md#eth_getprivacyprecompileaddress)